-White House acted to 'lock down' Trump-Ukraine call records - whistleblower
+Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 Adam Schiff, the Democratic committee chairman, grilled Maguire about why the whistleblower report was withheld.
 Trump, Schiff said, “has betrayed his oath of office, betrayed his oath to defend our national security and betrayed his oath to defend the Constitution.”

 “What you are seeing in the actions of this president is not democracy.
-It is the very negation of democracy,” Schiff said as the ended the hearing.
+It is the very negation of democracy,” Schiff said as he ended the hearing.

 Representative Devin Nunes, a close Trump ally who is the committee’s top Republican, blasted Democrats for pursuing the matter, as well as media reports about the call and whistleblower report.